 Similar to how films are just pictures being played in succession, digital audio is also just tiny samples being played one after another.
 If you record one minute of video at a high frame rate, the fluid motion of it will be much greater, making it appear more life-like.
 This same concept applies to audio as well.
-The higher your sample rate, the more fluid your audio file will be when it plays back, making it appear more life-like.
+The higher your sample rate, the more accurately it will depict the original analog audio waveform.
 It's important to keep in mind that you can't upgrade the sample rate of an audio file once it's been recorded.

 If you know you're going to be performing creative audio manipulation that involves time stretching audio files past their recorded length, you may choose to record at a higher sample rate (if your audio interface allows for it).
 Time stretching an audio file that was recorded at 192000 samples/second can maintain its fidelity far past the point of an audio file that was recorded at 44100 samples/second.

 Bit depth dictates the number of possible amplitude values of one sample.
 Pulse-code modulation (PCM) is the standard form of digital audio in computers.
 The amplitude of an analog signal is sampled at regular intervals (higher sample rate = shorter intervals) to create a digital representation of the sound source.
 The sampled amplitude is quantized to the nearest value within a given range.
 The number of values within this range are determined by bit depth.
 To better explain this concept, I'll use an example: